welguisz/advent-of-code/README.md

 # Advent of Code

+## Download Script
+From the [wiki about Automation](https://old.reddit.com/r/adventofcode/wiki/faqs/automation), the download script does the following:
+* Download logic is located at [AoCClient.java](src/com/dwelguisz/base/AoCClient.java)
+* Outbound calls are throttled to every 15 minutes.
+Next allowed time is stored locally.
+Done with `allowedTime`
+* When input has been gathered, cached locally in a `.gitignore` folder under `resources`.
+* The `User-Agent` header is set to me since I maintain this tool.

 ## Overview
 After completing all puzzles, I am going through my repo and trying to clean it up to make it more readable.
 As I go through it, I will be updating my thoughts